SOMAS2021/SOMAS-Final-Report/README.md

 - Commits should be made to a separate branch and merged to main via a PR.
 - PRs must be reviewed by someone in the editor team.
-  - >TODO: Define who will be in the editor team.
 - Do not approve your own pull requests.
 - Pull requests have a pipeline which compiles the PDF.
 You can see the compiled document in the PR by going to `Checks` and then `Artifacts`